mittalshivansh/MacEnvironmentDotFiles/README.md

 ## How to get started
 * Login in to your apple id to get the scripts and backup configs in icloud drive
+* first install xcode-select --install or download from https://developer.apple.com/download/more/ to download git tool etc.
 * run sudo ./setup.sh, script should run with sudo access so that whole session gets sudo permissoion
 * when opening intellij ide's, give path to config files in this repo or cloud drive.